About the Institute | Biobehavioral SciencesSkip to content Skip to main navigation

 Tuition costs are kept low.
-For 2017 the total tuition is $6,350 (plus non-refundable deposit of $350.00).
+For 2020, the total tuition is $6,650 (plus non-refundable deposit of $300.00 and $60 for course fees).
 The Institute has a contract with the New York State Education Department’s Intensive Teaching Training Institute (ITI).
 For those that qualify, ITI covers $3,000 of the tuition.
 For those who travel from long distances, school districts have often covered expenses in New York City for the six weekends.

 The Institute meets six weekends over eight months.
 The Institute was first at Marymount Manhattan College.
 In 2001, it moved to Teachers College where it is offered jointly the Department of Biobehavioral Sciences.
 The faculty consists of speech-language pathologists and linguists with considerable expertise in providing services to culturally and linguistically diverse children and adolescents.